fernandonobel/OneModel-matlab/README.md

 # General workflow

 ModelClass is a class that allows us to define mathematical models in a standard way.
 Therefore, the first step in the general workflow should be parsing the mathematical model we want to study into the ModelClass framework.
+The examples of code given in the following subsections can be found in the ./examples/ex0_readme folder.

 ## 1. Obtaining a ModelClass model

 There are multiple ways we can choose for obtaining a ModelClass model: (i) the most basic one is to write ourselves a class that extends the ModelClass and then use functions for defining the model, (ii) we can also define our model as chemical reactions and then use the parser of Jose Luis and (iii) we can extend a previous ModelClass model defined and extend it in a OpenModelica style (we can even combine different models into a single one).

 It is expected that in the future there be more ways of generating ModelClass models.
 And this is one of the advantages of using this framework, the model are easier to code than coding ODE function directly and after that we can reuse ModelClass easily.

+ModelClass model will look something like this (./examples/ex0_readme/main.m):

 ```MATLAB
 classdef model < ModelClass